When Pro-Abortion Choice Rhetoric Hurts

 "I remember feeling ugly, unwanted, and very much devalued and targeted by our society.
 I instantly thought of what people say about abortion:

 The act of rape and incest are morally deplorable and inexcusable.
-However, I implore my pro-abortion choice friends to stop using those conceived in this manner as talking points and treat them as people because as Rebecca Kiessling's story demonstrates, pro-abortion choice rhetoric hurts.
+However, I implore my pro-abortion choice friends to stop using those conceived in this manner as talking points and treat them as people because as Rebecca Kiessling's story demonstrates, pro-abortion choice rhetoric can hurt.

 Courage and Godspeed,